 The Merriam-Webster online dictionary defines the word “organize” as follows: To form into a coherent unity or functioning whole; to arrange by systematic planning and united effort.
 This sounds exactly like your intention!

-If you have the option, your main Prep Zone should be on the side of the sink closest to your stove and oven with your Clean Zone on the side of the sink area that is directly above the dishwasher and away from the Cook Zone.
+Your main Prep Zone should be on the side of the sink closest to your stove and oven.
+Your Clean Zone is best located on the side of the sink area that is directly above the dishwasher and away from the Cook Zone.

 Stacked/tiered shelves work well for storing canned goods and extra condiments.
 Plastic or rubber covered wire shelves can now be found in almost every superstore.